Home « Assessment Tool «

 12. Promotes Exploration & Curiosity

-Time to Administer: 20 minutes for observation and 10 minutes for scoring.
+Time to Administer: 15 to 20 minutes for observation of parent-child play and 15 minutes for scoring

-Languages Available: English — the rating for the measure is based solely on the English version of the measure.
+Languages Available: English, Spanish — the rating for the measure is based solely on the English version of the measure.

-Availability: The KIPS may be ordered through the Comfort Consults website.
+Availability: KIPS training and materials may be ordered online through the Comfort Consults website.

 Contact Information